matei0906/resonance/README.md

-# Resonance 🎵
+# Resonance

-*A music-focused social platform for RPI students*
+*A music-focused social platform for college students*

 ## What is Resonance?